 The trails are short at Port Royal, but the history and surrounding rural scenes are a worthy venture.
 We love the drive along the winding, tree-covered Hwy 76.
 We’re not motorcycle people, but if we were, this would be our first trip!
 You immediately breathe a little slower and longer, relishing the rolling countryside views and firing tobacco aromas.
 Sulpher Fork Creek intersects with the Red River at the park, which became a thriving town during the tobacco trade.
 It’s also part of the National Trail of Tears Historic Trail.
 So, there is much to learn in this small park.

-Tip: In October, make a stop at Boyd’s Pumpkin Patch for a corn maze, games, photo opps and of course, plenty of pumpkins.
+Tip: In October, make a stop at Boyd’s Pumpkin Patch for a corn maze, games, photo ops, and of course, plenty of pumpkins.
 Be adventurous enough to explore some of the smaller side roads near and around the park for beautiful agricultural and barn scenes.

 Dunbar Cave State Park

 Last, but far from least, is Dunbar Cave State Park.
 This area provides magnificent fall scenery, as evidenced by the number of photographers you’ll have to dodge.
 The 144-acre park is popular year-round for both visitors and residents, hikers and trail runners.
 Between May 1 and September, the cave is open for guided tours, which we highly recommend.
-But, for fall, winter and early spring, enjoy scenes along the wooded trails that wind around the cave and over the small lake.
-You’re guaranteed to see a variety of wildlife, sunning turtles or maybe a flock of baby ducks which are naturally fan favorites.
-A lesser-known section of the trail is a .75-native grasslands trail once you cross Tom Dillard Lane.
+But, for fall, winter, and early spring, enjoy scenes along the wooded trails that wind around the cave and over the small lake.
+You’re guaranteed to see a variety of wildlife, sunning turtles, or maybe a flock of baby ducks which are naturally fan favorites.
+A lesser-known section of the trail is a .75-native grassland trail once you cross Tom Dillard Lane.
 Photo: @colortheorycreations

 We love our parks and want everyone who visits to have a positive experience.
 Pets on leashes are welcome in all local and state parks.
 Please also take out what you bring in and leave no trash behind.